-POTENTIAL LEGAL LIABILITY.
+Potential Legal Liability.
 The Company's management of correctional and detention facilities exposes it to potential third-party claims or litigation by prisoners or other persons for personal injury or other damage resulting from contact with Company-managed facilities, programs, personnel or prisoners, including damages arising from a prisoner's escape or from a disturbance or riot at a Company-managed facility.
 In addition, the Company's management contracts generally require the Company to indemnify the governmental agency against any damages to which the governmental agency may be subject in connection with such claims or litigation.
-The Company participates in an insurance program maintained by TWC that provides coverage for certain liability risks faced by the Company, including accident and personal injury and bodily injury or property damage to a third party where the Company is found to be negligent.
+The Company participates in an insurance program maintained by TWC that provides coverage for certain liability risks faced by the Company, including accident and personal injury and bodily injury or property damage to a third party where the Company's found to be negligent.
 There can be no assurance, however, that the Company's insurance will be adequate to cover all potential third-party claims.
-See "Business - Insurance."
+See "Business -- Insurance."

-INSURANCE COSTS.
+Insurance Costs.
 Workers' compensation and general liability insurance represent significant costs to the Company.
-The Company continues to incur increasing insurance costs due to adverse claims experience.
+The Company continues to incur increasing insurance costs due to a hardened seller's insurance market, which was exacerbated by the events of September 11, 2001 and historical adverse claims experience.
 The Company is developing a strategy to improve the management of its future loss claims but can provide no assurances that this strategy will be successful.
 Unanticipated additional insurance costs could adversely impact the Company's results of operations and cash flows.

-ADVERSE PUBLICITY.
+Adverse Publicity.
 The Company's business is subject to public scrutiny.
-An escape, riot or other disturbance at a Company-managed facility or another privately-managed facility may result in publicity adverse to the Company and the industry in which it operates, which could materially adversely affect the Company's business.
+An escape or disturbance at a Company-managed facility or another privately-managed facility may result in publicity adverse to the Company and the industry in which it operates, which could materially adversely affect the Company's business.

-RELIANCE OF COMPANY ON TWC FOR CERTAIN SERVICES.
-The Company has historically been reliant upon TWC for various services including payroll, tax, legal, data processing, auditing, treasury, cash management, insurance, information technology and human resource services.
-From time to time the Company has borrowed funds from TWC for working capital and general corporate purposes.
-The Company and TWC have an agreement, which is renewed annually, under which TWC has agreed to continue to provide certain of these services, as deemed necessary, to the Company for payment by the Company of a fixed annual fee.
-In addition, the Company is named insured under an insurance program maintained by TWC that includes general comprehensive liability, automobile liability and workers compensation coverage.
-The Company has agreed to reimburse TWC for direct and indirect costs associated with such coverage.
-See "Business - Insurance."
+Reliance of Company on TWC for Certain Services.
+The Company has historically been reliant upon TWC for various services including payroll, tax, data processing, auditing, treasury, cash management, insurance, information technology and human resource services.
+The Company and TWC have an arrangement, under which TWC has agreed to continue to provide certain of these services, as deemed necessary, to the Company for payment by the Company of a fixed annual fee.
+In addition, the Company purchases comprehensive general liability, automobile liability and workers' compensation with a \$1.0 million deductible per occurrence.
+The deductible portion of the Company's risk is re-insured by TWC's wholly-owned captive re-insurance company.
+The Company pays TWC a fee for the transfer of the deductible exposure.
+See "Business -- Insurance."

-INFLATION.
+Inflation.
 The Company's largest facility management expense is personnel costs.
 Most of the Company's facility management contracts provide for payments to the Company of either fixed management fees or fees that increase by only small amounts during their terms.
 If, due to inflation or other causes, the Company must increase the wages and salaries of its employees at rates faster than increases, if any, in management fees, then the Company's profitability would be adversely affected.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations - Inflation of the Company's 2000 Annual Report to Shareholders.
+See Management's Discussion and Analysis of Financial Condition and Results of Operations -- Inflation included herein.